 Who provides support in Edinburgh, Galsgow, Falkirk, Dublin?

 There are many private therapists in the area.
 Stuart initially trained in psychoanalysis, stress counselling, clinical hypnotherapy and health education in a combined diploma 1993-96, (externally NVQ accredited and assessed diploma course and CNHC accreditation route via SSM) and requiring over 1,000 client hours under supervision.

-Stuart is a CNHC registered hypnotherapist (voluntary regulator) and is a member of both the CNHC and FHT AR schemes.
+Stuart is a CNHC registered hypnotherapist (voluntary regulator) and is a member of the CNHC AR scheme.
 (AR is the accredited register system maintained by the Professional Standards Authority).
 He is professionally registered with a number of professional bodies, many are CNHC accreditation / verification routes, including the organisation he trained with.